catblue/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-The **mean total number of steps taken per day** is = 10766.19, to answer this question a histogram was created:
+The **mean total number of steps taken per day** is = 10766.19,

+to answer this question a histogram has been created:

 ```r